Here, we take an in-depth look at the latest monitoring information for Croatia.

 - The Safer Internet Centre (SIC) Croatia Online operates a hotline for reporting child abuse material and other illegal content.

-- CARNET has the service of a content filtering system that disables the display of certain category websites on some or all computers in a CARNET member institution.
-Each page on the Internet is categorised with respect to the content it offers, and traffic is filtered by choosing categories that are not to be displayed.
-Pages are continually categorised, and new versions of the database are automatically checked every few hours.
+- CARNET has the service of a content filtering system that disables the display of certain categories of websites on some or all computers in a CARNET member institution.
+Each page on the Internet is categorised with respect to its content, and traffic is filtered by choosing categories that are not to be displayed.
+Pages are continually categorised, and new database versions are automatically checked every few hours.
 At the request of CARNET users, specific pages can also be manually approved or prohibited.
-Based on the Decision of the Ministry of Science and Education, all primary and high schools in Croatia connected to the CARNET network are automatically included in the filtering system.
+Based on the Ministry of Science and Education Decision, all primary and high schools in Croatia connected to the CARNET network are automatically included in the filtering system.

 - Currently, there are no legal regulations that include age verification mechanisms.
 Internet service providers, as standard on their sites and services, ask for confirmation of the user's age.